Rotating a certificate

 • userid: --source-userid, --target-userid

-• file: --source-file, --target-file - which take the corresponding certificate from a file instead of the certificate store.
+• file: --source-file, --target-file, both of which take the corresponding certificate from a file instead of the certificate store.

-sq pki vouch replay checks if the target certificate shares at least one User ID with the source certificate and aborts if it fails. --allow-dissimilar-userids skips this check.
+sq pki vouch replay checks that the target certificate shares at least one User ID with the source certificate and aborts if it fails. --allow-dissimilar-userids skips this check.

 The replay of certifications is limited to active certifications.
-Certifications made for (now) expired, revoked or invalid certificates are skipped.
+Certifications made for expired, revoked, or invalid certificates are skipped.